tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Android**

-Changed the default log storage location to `/sdcard/Android/data/package name/files/log/tencent/imsdk` to be compatible with Android Q versions.
+Changed the default log storage location to `/sdcard/Android/data/package name/files/log/tencent/imsdk` to be compatible with Android Q.

 **Windows**